norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 Rinse and repeat for each of the services you are deploying.
 Remember that `bash-dog-nginx` is our image of nginx with a custom `nginx.conf` mounted that will serve the sibling containers.

 4. #### Secrets
 We are going to keep all the envars in AWS SecretsManager.
-This removes secrets from our pipeline and repo code, and makes it less painful to update
+This removes secrets from our pipeline and repo code, and makes it less painful to update envars down the line.

 6. #### Code Pipeline
 I find it is much easier not to get twisted into a dependency pretzel if we start our pipeline at the very end, with the CodePipeline itself.